shimotachi3/vue-components-training/README.md

 # LAB | Vue3 Training

 This exercise allows you to practice and apply the concepts and techniques taught in class.
+This is a free adaptation from [this exercise](https://github.com/ironhack-labs/lab-react-training) so some errors may be expected.

 Upon completion of this exercise, you will be able to: